Viva-Lambda/vepp/README.md

   return 0;
 }
 ```

 As you might have guessed, we never throw exceptions.
 So `throw` does not
-occur in anywhere in code.
+occur anywhere in code.
 No explicit use of `new` and `delete` either.
-We don't resize output vectors if they are correctly sized.
+We don't resize output vectors if they are correctly sized as well.
 For example:

 ```c++
 #include <ostream>